cloudmesh/classes/docs/source/links.rst

 Python is a high-level, interpreted, interactive and object-oriented scripting language.

-Comprehensive overview of Python programming
+Comprehensive overview of Python programming python_

-.. include:: /Users/jemitchell/Desktop/BIGDATAfall2016/fall2016/docs/source/python.rst
+.. _python: python.rst

 For an indepth treatment of python, see http://www.greenteapress.com/thinkpython/thinkCSpy.pdf